duxsco/gpg-smartcard/README.md

 ![ssh config](assets/ssh2.png)

-Install required packages and start the `pcscd` service:
+Create non-root users `gpg` (for GnuPG keypair creation and `keytocard`) and `tools` for build required tools to flash the smartcard.
+Install the required packages and start the `pcscd` service:

 ```bash
 useradd -m -s /bin/bash gpg && \